 Screenless Mode: If the screen on your Pulse is broken, you can enable a special mode by holding both buttons pressed and then switching from Off to Search.
 You will then be in analog mode (without any distance or direction information) and can change the volume using the buttons.
 This is explained on a sticker that you are supposed to adhere to the back of the transceiver.

-Updates: The Mammut Pulse supports software updates.
+Updates: The Mammut Pulse can updated by the manufacture.
 You can read about updating the Pulse here.

 |Type:||Analog and Digital|

 |Marking:||Yes (via menu)|

 |Pros: Great range, direction indicator, and audio.
 Toggles to analog, small, excellent perpendicular reception range.|

 |Cons: Steeper learning curve for enhanced features.|